 God enabled us to value the smallest things.
 Now I would categorize ourselves as having much, much more than before in terms of our perspective.

 EPO: [With a most enthusiastic conviction]: I am richer in the Lord!
 In Matthew 6:33, it says “Seek first His kingdom and all these things shall be added unto you.”
-Because of God-dwelling in my heart and seeking after His will, I saw God’s provision when our family most needed them and sometimes even our wants too.
-Initially, I would be surprised on how He would provide for our family.
+Because of God dwelling in my heart and seeking after His will, I saw His provision when our family most needed it and sometimes He provided even for our wants, too.
+Initially, I would be surprised on how He would provide.
 Then I realized, why should I be surprised when I know that God promised that He will provide for His children.
 God wants to bless His children in so many ways that’s why I learned to welcome everything —- big or small —- with thanksgiving.

-Though the Obligacion Family practically lost all their things in the fire, those all things was not everything.
-They have each other, countless blessings, and most specially, they have God.
-During the time when in front of them all they could see were the flames engulfing their home —–which was like the visual representation of security, the physical fruit of what they built up through the years with their time and effort going up in smoke—– it was a time to apply what they knew of God based on what was unseen.
-His promise to be there in the midst of the fire was so real that their hearts were sheltered from getting devastated together with their possessions.
-God’s Word and character held them steadfast, enabling them to fix their eyes on the yet unseen fulfilment of His promises.
+Though the Obligacion Family practically lost practically all their things in the fire, that did not comprise everything.
+They have one another, countless blessings, and most specially, they have God.
+When all they could see were flames engulfing their home [which was like a visual of losing their security as the physical fruit of what they built up through the years— going up in smoke], it was a time to apply all they knew of God based on what was unseen.
+His promise to be there in the midst of the fire was so real that their hearts were sheltered from getting devastated along with their possessions.
+Knowing God’s Word and character held them steadfast, enabling them to fix their eyes on the yet unseen fulfilment of His promises.

-Not only did God restore them in terms of shelter and material things, He strengthened them in the knowledge that even when the physical basis of security is destroyed, they are secure in God Himself who remains.
-And He remains through the rest of their journeys.
+Not only did God restore them in terms of shelter and material things, He strengthened them in the knowledge that even when the physical basis of security is destroyed, they are secure in God Himself who remains at all times, forever.

-Some time after the fire, the Obligacion Family stayed in Marikina when Typhoon Ondoy flooded their place chest deep.
-But after their experience of God’s faithfulness to them during the fire, they surrendered the flood to the Lord as well, trusting that God would take care of them as He did in the past.
-And yes, He has been faithful again.
+After the fire, the Obligacion Family was staying in Marikina when Typhoon Ondoy flooded their place chest-deep.
+But their fire experience which proved God’s faithfulness led them to surrender the flood to Him as well, trusting that He would take care of them as He did in the past.
+And it was so.

 Ate Ellen’s joy in the Lord is evident.
 As a family, their gladness and songs of praise indeed testify to the goodness of the Lord.

-Her five children are involved in CCF’s Music Ministry.
-Camille, Michelle, and Gabriel song-lead at the CCF Main Hall.
-Her son, Glenn Michael, also song-leads in the Elevate (Youth) Ministry.
-Nicole (whose blog is www.encouragingtreats.com) used to song-lead in CCF Makati on Friday nights for Singles before her work schedule got so busy.
-Pastor Glenn was also a Worship Leader for CCF and now heads the Exalt (Music) Ministry.
-Even though I haven’t heard Ate Ellen sing a song, I can see her songs of praise to the Lord.
-Ate Ellen, next time can you let us hear you sing?
+Her five children– Camille, Michelle, Gabriel, Glenn Michael, and Nicole (whose blog is www.encouragingtreats.com) serve in the worship music ministry of CCF.
+Her husband, Pastor Glenn, was also a Worship Leader for CCF before he was tasked to head the Exalt (Music) Ministry.
+Even though I haven’t heard Ate Ellen sing a song, I can see her life as a song of praise to the Lord.

 Post Script: Today’s YouVersion Verse of the Day: